ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

     HOST: <tips-view-host>
 ~~~~

-The response to a valid request must be 200 if success, and the
+The response to a valid request must be 200 if successful, and the
 corresponding error code if there is any error.

 It is RECOMMENDED that the server uses the following HTTP codes to